Anonidium mannii: Cultivation

 Recommended cultivation distance is 8 meters square, and planting several trees together is recommended to ensure good pollination.
 Trees reportedly prefer a rich, acidic and moist but well drained soil.
 As an understory tree, it is shade tolerant, but susceptible to wind damage.
 Attempts at cultivation have also been hampered by insect attack and fungal diseases.

 Where it occurs naturally, the tree is not generally cultivated, possibly due to the availability of the fruit from wild trees, possibly due to the fact that although fast-growing, trees take so long to bear fruit.

 Distribution

-The natural range of the junglesop is jungles of central Africa, including the Democratic Republic of the Congo, the Republic of the Congo, the Central African Republic, Angola, Zambia, Ghana, Nigeria, Gabon, and Cameroon.
-As well as in lowland rainforests, it grows on fringing forest and adjacent savanna especially next to rivers, provided the soil is well drained.
+The natural range of the junglesop is the rain forests of west-central Africa, from Ghana and southern Nigeria through Cameroon, Central African Republic, Gabon, Republic of the Congo, and Democratic Republic of the Congo.
+It grows in lowland rainforests, and in fringing forest and adjacent savanna especially next to rivers, provided the soil is well drained.

 It has also been planted in Hawaii, Malaysia and Australia, but has not yet set fruit.
 A single tree is known to be growing in the continental US, in the Miami garden of pomologist Bill Whitman, though it too has never fruited.